matpalm/mislabelled-training-data/README.md

 we can now train a vowpal model using this data as a training set

- mkdir wip; cd wip
- ln -s ../data.vw
  shuf data.vw | vw -f model

 and then apply the model to the <em>same data</em> as a test set